kragen/derctuo/markdown/wire-machines.md

 bending wire manually is often expedient and relatively easy.
 Galvanized mild steel wire is widely available at very low cost, and rusty mild steel wire is constantly discarded by the side of the road.
-And in both US English and Argentine Spanish, there's a common figure of speech for an expedient, low-quality solution that refers to it:
+And in both US English and Argentine Spanish, there’s a common figure of speech for an expedient, low-quality solution that refers to it:
-"duct tape and baling wire" and "atar con alambre", respectively.
+“duct tape and baling wire” and “atar con alambre”, respectively.

 Straightening with two plates
 -----------------------------

-You can straighten a piece of wire by rolling it back and forth between two flat surfaces after approximate straightening; it's helpful to feed it in incrementally so that you're only straightening a little bit at once.
-I've used a slab of granite and the back of a scrap ceramic floor tile in this way, getting bent-up wire to sub-diameter deviations from straightness over short lengths.
-It's easier if your wire is round rather than needing to be twisted to approximate roundness.
+You can straighten a piece of wire by rolling it back and forth between two flat surfaces after approximate straightening; it’s helpful to feed it in incrementally so that you’re only straightening a little bit at once.
+I’ve used a slab of granite and the back of a scrap ceramic floor tile in this way, getting bent-up wire to sub-diameter deviations from straightness over short lengths.
+It’s easier if your wire is round rather than needing to be twisted to approximate roundness.

 Work-hardening and annealing
 ----------------------------

-Mild steel can't be hardened martensitically, but it can experience considerable work-hardening, and this plays a significant role in shaping things from mild-steel wire by hand, for example with needlenose pliers.
+Mild steel can’t be hardened martensitically, but it can experience considerable work-hardening, and this plays a significant role in shaping things from mild-steel wire by hand, for example with needlenose pliers.

-It's usually a difficulty: once you bend some wire, you ain't never gonna unbend it, because the place you bent is harder than the rest of the wire.
-But if you buy some wire, it doesn't come straight.
-It's coiled, if you're lucky.
-If you grab discarded rusty wire off the street, it's gonna be bent all to hell, and that's going to introduce some unpredictability.
+It’s usually a difficulty: once you bend some wire, you ain’t never gonna unbend it, because the place you bent is harder than the rest of the wire.
+But if you buy some wire, it doesn’t come straight.
+It’s coiled, if you’re lucky.
+If you grab discarded rusty wire off the street, it’s gonna be bent all to hell, and that’s going to introduce some unpredictability.

 CNC wire-bending machines deal with this problem by bending the wire